-Department Chairs/Directors/PI's
+Department Chairs / Directors / Principal Investigators (PI)

-- Inform staff that they must not discharge any hazardous wastes into the sanitary sewer system or storm drain. - Notify EH&S immediately of improper dumping of hazardous materials or waste on campus.
+- Inform staff that they must not discharge any hazardous materials or wastes into the sanitary sewer system or storm drain. - Notify Environmental Health and Safety (EHS) immediately of improper dumping of hazardous materials or waste on campus.

-Design and Construction Services (D&CS)/Facilities Management (FM)
+Design and Construction Services (D&CS) / Facilities Management (FM)

-- Ensure that construction projects follow NPDES permitting requirements. - If the projects have been designated as being subject to the NPDES permitting requirements, the contractors must prepare and submit the necessary application forms, such as the Notice of Intent (NOI) or the Notice of Termination (NOT). - Submit either the NOIs/NOTs to the EH&S Environmental Programs Manager. - Once the Director of EH&S approves the applications, they will be returned to D&CS/FM for submittal.
+- Ensure that construction projects follow National Pollutant Discharge Elimination System (NPDES) permitting requirements. - If the projects have been designated as being subject to the NPDES permitting requirements, the contractors must prepare and submit the necessary application forms, such as the Notice of Intent (NOI) or the Notice of Termination (NOT). - Submit either the NOIs/NOTs to the EHS Environmental Programs Manager. - Once the Director of EHS approves the applications, they will be returned to D&CS/FM for submittal.

-EH&S Environmental Management Division
+EHS Environmental Management Division

 - Provide training resources/consultation services to campus entities. - Assist and approve the preparation of all necessary NPDES construction permit applications for D&CS and FM.
-Departments will be required to pay for initial permit fees, and any annual fees depending on the duration of the construction projects. - Review all construction and renovation plans from D&CS and FM to identify water discharge sources. - Implement and maintain the campus SWMP, including Best Management Practices (BMPs) and annual fees. - Identify (with campus assistance) and eliminate any illicit connections between polluting activities and storm water run-off routes. - Conduct individual or group monitoring of storm water run-off for pollutants annually during each wet season. - Annually report results of the past year's monitoring and certifying compliance with BMPs by July 1 of each year, pursuant to the Annual Storm Water Reports to the Regional Water Quality Control Board.
+Departments will be required to pay for initial permit fees, and any annual fees depending on the duration of the construction projects. - Review all construction and renovation plans from D&CS and FM to identify water discharge sources. - Implement and maintain the campus SWMP, including BMPs and annual fees. - Identify (with campus assistance) and eliminate any illicit connections between polluting activities and storm water run-off routes. - Conduct individual or group monitoring of storm water run-off for pollutants annually during each wet season. - Annually report results of the past year's monitoring and certifying compliance with BMPs by July 1 of each year, pursuant to the Annual Storm Water Reports to the Regional Water Quality Control Board.

-4. Specific Program Components
+4. Program Components